mrzepeckii/DelegationsMVC/README.md

 * Delegation flow from creating to acceptance and printing
 * Delegations managment for chief and accountant - acceptance/cancel/check
 * Creating reports from delegations - create report (as pdf) and print
-* Viewing ang managment employee/delegation/projects lists with DataTables
+* Viewing and managment employee/delegation/projects lists with DataTables
 * Every user can create his account with google account authentication
+* Each user has a role that determines his permissions
+* Viewing and managment roles assigned to users.

+## Screenshots

 ## Status
-Project is _in progress_ - has to create basic frontend.
+Project is finished - has to add some pictures.